Green's identities: Green's second identity

-In particular, this demonstrates that the Laplacian is a self-adjoint operator in the L^{2} inner product for functions vanishing on the boundary so that the right hand side of the above identity is zero.
+In particular, this demonstrates that the Laplacian is a self-adjoint operator in the L^{2} inner product for functions vanishing on the boundary so that the right-hand side of the above identity is zero.

 Green's third identity

-Green's third identity derives from the second identity by choosing φ = G, where the Green's function G is taken to be a fundamental solution of the Laplace operator, ∆.
+Green's third identity derives from the second identity by choosing φ = G, where Green's function G is taken to be a fundamental solution of the Laplace operator, ∆.
 This means that: